Investment Association says TalkTalk placing ignores shareholder rights

-(Reuters) - Britain’s Investment Association said on Thursday that TalkTalk (TALK.L) raising cash from investors through a placing was “a blatant disregard of the industry-accepted standards”.
+Feb 8 (Reuters) - Britain’s Investment Association said on Thursday that TalkTalk raising cash from investors through a placing was “a blatant disregard of the industry-accepted standards”.

 The Investment Association is the trade body that represents UK investment managers.